West Virginia to New Hampshire Moving Guide

 ---|---|---|

-- West Virginia tends to lean Conservative in its political climate
+- West Virginia tends to lean solidly Republican in its political climate with GOP supermajorities in the legislature and an electorate that trends conservative

-- New Hampshire, on the other hand, is often described as a swing State
+- New Hampshire, on the other hand, is often described as a competitive swing state with common split-ticket voting; control of the state legislature and governorship has shifted over time with moderates and libertarians being influential

-- West Virginia's residents' religious practices can be generally categorized as a Christian Majority
+- West Virginia's residents' religious practices can be generally categorized as more religiously observant overall with a majority Protestant population that has a large Evangelical and Mainline presence and smaller Catholic and unaffiliated shares

 How Much Do West Virginia to New Hampshire Movers Cost?